Description

 Exploring coastal foodscapes by yacht

 Scotland’s coasts are burgeoning with life, and provide diverse habitats for a wide range of delicious, nutritious and medicinal herbs, blossoms, fungi and seaweeds.
 Mark will guide you through them during our excursions ashore to uninhabited and remote coasts and islands.
 Back on board you will learn to preserve and prepare what we have found as we make dinner in Merlin’s galley.
 We will also try our hand at a spot of fishing, learning which species are sustainable and which to avoid and how to prepare and cook them.
 We will also explore wild shellfish, though they are out of season for eating during the summer months.
-Where wind and tide allow, our journey will take in forests where we might find a good range of fungi, which appear early in the West coast.
+Where wind and tide allow, our journey will take in remote forests where we might find a good range of fungi, which appear early in the West coast.

 Take the helm!
 You will be an active member of Merlin’s crew during the trip – and even get to take the helm.